bjornbm/dimensional-dk-experimental/slides.md

 approximateValue :: Floating a => ExactPi -> a
 ```

-> - Provides an exact representation of positive rational multiples of integer powers of pi
+> - Provides an exact representation of rational multiples of integer powers of pi
 > - Provides `Num`, `Fractional`, `Floating` instances which fall back to `Approximate` where necessary
 > - Non-zero such numbers form a group under multiplication
 > - All exactly defined units we have encountered in practice have an exact representation